Sleeping in Airports

 2. Lounge

-Airport LoungesAirport lounges are a good way to pass time, especially if you want to relax or work in a quiet environment.
+Airport LoungesAirport lounges are an excellent way to pass the time, especially if you want to relax or work in a quiet environment.
 Any traveller, no matter airline or flight class, can pay to enter several airport lounges here.
 For a single fee, you get food and drinks, WiFi, and TV and news in a comfortable lounge.
 Most lounges here also have shower facilities for freshening up.
 Pre-book online or use your lounge membership program to gain entry.
 See our Sydney Airport Guide for details and locations.

 3. Shop

 ShoppingWith more than 30 shops in each of the terminals, you can kill significant time window shopping or doing serious damage to your credit card.
-You’ll find all the airport staples like convenience shops, Duty Free areas, and stores selling books, technology, perfumes, and sunglasses.
+You’ll find all the airport staples like convenience shops, Duty-Free areas, and stores selling books, technology, perfumes, and sunglasses.
 Plenty of international brands are here, too, plus Australian brands like UGG, Toscow, and Rip Curl.

 4. Freshen up